PyCQA/flake8-bugbear/README.rst

 **B028**: No explicit stacklevel argument found.
 The warn method from the warnings module uses a stacklevel of 1 by default.
 This will only show a stack trace for the line on which the warn method is called.
 It is therefore recommended to use a stacklevel of 2 or greater to provide more information to the user.
+The check is skipped when skip_file_prefixes is used.

 .. _B029: